gatsbyjs/gatsby-functions-beta/examples/hello-world/README.md

 1.  **Start developing.**

-    To get started, run `yarn` to add all necessary packages.
+    To get started clone this repo locally and run `yarn` to add all necessary packages.

     ```shell
     cd hello-world